NakhlehLab/MaCroDNA/README.md

+# MaCroDNA
-# MaCroDNA: Accurate integration of single-cell DNA and RNA data for a deeper understanding of tumor heterogeneity
+## Accurate integration of single-cell DNA and RNA data for a deeper understanding of tumor heterogeneity